The Byron Shutz Nature Trail

 What to Know Before You Go

-- Make sure to allow enough time to complete the trail before the Gardens close and the gates are locked.
+- Make sure to allow enough time to complete the trail before the Gardens close.

 - Minimize your exposure to insects: tuck your pant legs into your socks, spray insect repellent around your ankles.

 - Learn to recognize poison ivy and avoid contact.